 - Consider having a “uniform”

 Here’s another thing you can do, and it has worked for numerous other people as well: consider having a “uniform.”
 If you look at your wardrobe at this point, you will probably find specific features of the clothing you wear regularly.
-Perhaps it’s the clothes’ cut, texture, or colour?
+Maybe you prefer wearing Short Sleeved Dresses over jeans and jackets.
 Once you’ve identified these features, come up with your personal style – and stick to this style when you’re choosing clothes or buying them.
 Of course, you can always level it up by shopping for accessories at We Are Roar, but you can save time and reduce stress by having a “uniform” – something you love wearing and comes with a minimum of effort.

 Image attributed to Pixabay.com